wangdong-dorian/homepage/_pages/about.md

 And my [CV](../files/Dorian_Resumes-.pdf)

 Also, I am a big fan of motorsports, especially in F1 racing.
+Haha